MonsterLock/QuickEngine-Graphics-Study/DOCUMENTATION/02_Sprite_Animations.md

 - Added "ScrollingBackground.h" to Game.h
 - Added private declarations to Game.h
 - Create WIC (Windows Imagaing Component) from file in `CreateDevice` of Game.cpp
-- make_unique ScrollingBackground in `CreateDevice` of Game.cpp
+- Create new scrolling background in `CreateDevice` of Game.cpp
 - Load m_stars in `CreateDevice` of Game.cpp
 - Assign values to image in `CreateResources` of Game.cpp
 - Add reset functions to image and background texture in `OnDeviceLost` of Game.cpp